ChrisPritchard/ctf-writeups/07-stapler-1.md

 ## HTTP

-The website is blank page showing that `The requested resource <code class="url">/</code> was not found on this server.`.
+The website is a blank page showing that `The requested resource <code class="url">/</code> was not found on this server.`.

 A nikto and dirb reveal .profile, and .bashrc are present, showing this is surfacing a home folder.
 A search for other files, and path traversal, don't find anything, but this might be a candidate for something in future.